dreamer-coding/notebook-tmp/README.md

 ## 📂 Repository Structure

+`notebook/logic/` Contains guided notes with sample code and commentary.
+Each notebook introduces a new concept and demonstrates how it applies to real-world systems programming and secure software design.

-`notebook/tasks/` Contains challenge notebooks.
+`notebook/tasks/` Contains challenge notes.
 These are designed to help you practice, solve problems, and build your own implementations after studying the logic lessons.

-`notebook/logic/` Contains guided notebooks with sample code and commentary.
-Each notebook introduces a new concept and demonstrates how it applies to real-world systems programming and secure software design.
+`notebook/tools/` Contains Python scripts used to work on the notebook.

+`subprojects/` Contains wrap files needed for the lessons.

 ⸻